 A larger down payment reduces the loan amount and demonstrates financial responsibility.
 Aim to save at least 10%–20% of the vehicle’s price.

 Pre-approval allows you to shop for a car with confidence, knowing your budget and interest rate.
 It also avoids unnecessary hard credit inquiries.
-Multiple pre-approvals give you leverage!
+Multiple pre-approvals give you apply!

 A co-signer with good credit can increase your approval chances and secure better terms.
 Choose someone trustworthy with strong financial standing.